katefengx/power-outage-prediction/_site/README.md

 # Fairness Analysis

-Our groups to test the model’s fairness are whether the cause of the outage, `'CAUSE.CATEGORY'`, was severe weather or not.
+Our groups to test the model’s fairness are whether the cause of the outage, `'CAUSE.CATEGORY'`, was **system operability disruption** or not.
 We used the accuracy as the evaluation metric since it represents the proportion of correct predictions made for both groups.
 This metric suits the classification problem as we are trying to see whether the model is accurate in distinguishing between severe weather and other outage causes.

-We decided to test the model’s fairness on these groups because we found that the false negative rates of outages caused by severe weather were the highest out of all the cause categories.
-This raised our concerns about whether the model was underperforming for this cause.
+We decided to test the model’s fairness on these groups because we found that the **false negative rates of outages caused by system operability disruption were the highest out of all the cause categories.** This raised our concerns about whether the model was underperforming for this cause.

 <iframe
   src="assets/fnr_cause.html"